2007

 Yazoo City

 Built during the era of rigid racial segregation, the Afro-American Sons and Daughter’s Hospital served as the state’s first hospital for African Americans.
 When healthcare was not accessible to most African American residents, the hospital provided free healthcare to anyone in need.
 Founded in 1928, the hospital boasted full-service operating and surgical rooms, plus a delivery room and nursery until it closed in 1972.
-The building is in poor condition and will soon be lost.
+The building has since been lost to a fire.

 Beverly Drive-In Theatre